ETHZ-TEC/LWB/README.md

 3. Go to [https://www.flocklab.ethz.ch/user/login.php](https://www.flocklab.ethz.ch/user/login.php) and log in with your username and password.
 Select 'Validate XML Test
     Config' in the menu on the right to validate the `flocklab-cc430.xml` configuration file.
-Unless there are errors, click on 'Create Test' to schedule your test.
+Then click on 'Create Test' to schedule your test.
 Go to 'Manage Tests' to get an overview of all your tests.
 Once your test has finished, you can download or preview the results.